 This aspect also affects community growth.
 For example, communities that are invite-only will feel more like villages.
 The more controls you create around who is allowed to issue invites (e.g., only moderators/admins or everyone) will further restrict community growth.
 Give users and moderators clear controls on how to grow their communities.
 Utilize patterns like social radius slider and content curators to give fine-grained control over social feeds.

 When you are building an application that relies heavily on social interaction.

 Best Practice: How to Implement Village or City ¶

 - Guidelines and parameters regarding community size and interactive elements must be communicated clearly.

 Potential Problems with Village or City ¶

 It can cause more cognitive load to have more choices in moderation, community interaction, and growth.
+Decide on where you fall on the “Village or City?” spectrum and make consistent design decisions throughout.
 Create default settings or an in depth onboarding flow that helps moderators and users understand what the implications are for community openness, public visibility, and invitation rules.